DestyNova/advent_of_code_2022/16/README.md

 But that's what Picat's `planner` module is for.
 So I'm going to give that a try and see if it's easier to use (for this), able to produce the correct answer, and able to do so in reasonable time.
 That's a lot to ask but hey.

+### Picat, as planner problem

+**Update 2022-12-26 02:41:** I fixed some issues and made some improvements to the Picat planner solution, thanks to some tips from Håkan Kjellerstrand.
+It doesn't work properly with overall negative costs, so I tried adding a constant value onto each move so that runs can't end up with zero or negative costs.
+This allows the planner to do a binary search for the best solution.
+However, it doesn't finish in reasonable time, even on the sample input.
+Strange.

+### Nim, IDA*

+I also tried using IDA* and it also can't solve the sample input quickly.
+Maybe straight BFS will do it though?
+What I implemented before was really A*, and it's possible the heuristic doesn't help.

 ## Thoughts

 Definitely the most difficult puzzle so far this year.
 It's not that the concept of graph search is difficult; it's the actual details of how to represent the state in each vertex, which bits you care about, how to encode for storage in a DP table (e.g. some people managed to pack everything into an int, but I was already using one int for the valve set, another for the pressure released, an int8 for the current valve etc).